Just What Is Common Sense?

 Get help

-If you’re uncertain how to go about researching a particular topic, there’s nothing wrong in asking for help.
+If you’re uncertain how to research a particular topic, there’s nothing wrong with asking for help.
 You may have more experienced friends or family members who can help you find what you’re looking for.
 Librarians are also valuable resources when trying to determine the validity of information you run across online.

 Regardless of who’s helping you, it’s still important to be skeptical.
 When they suggest a site as a trustworthy resource, don’t be afraid to ask them why they trust it.